New Scientific Discoveries: Cracking the Code to a Breakthrough

 The world today is experiencing both the negative and positive effects of human interactions.
 Understanding world situations through the language of science gives us ideas on how we can live better with a surer direction for our progress.
 Scientific breakthroughs are a potential solution to most problems we face today in the fields of medicine, astrophysics, ecology, proteomics, and genetics.

-Here are new scientific discoveries of 2023:
+Here are the new scientific discoveries of 2023:

 New Method for Electron Imaging